-Long-term disability insurance (LTD) is a form of insurance that provides income replacement to individuals who become disabled and are unable to work.
-This type of policy typically covers from two years to age 65, or more, depending on the specific agreement between the insured individual and the insurer.
-The funds received from LTD are typically used to continue one’s lifestyle.
+Long-term disability insurance (LTDI) is a form of insurance that provides income replacement to individuals who become disabled and are unable to work.
+This type of policy typically covers from two years to age 65 or more, depending on the specific agreement between the insured individual and the insurer.
+The funds received from LTDI are typically used to continue one’s lifestyle.

-The cost of LTD should also be taken into consideration when making decisions about coverage.
-Premiums will vary based on age, health history, occupation, and other factors which must be discussed with an experienced broker prior to purchase in order to make sure one gets the best value.
+The cost of LTDI should also be taken into consideration when making decisions about coverage.
+Premiums will vary based on age, health history, occupation, and other factors, which must be discussed with an experienced broker prior to purchase in order to make sure one gets the best value.

 How Long-Term Disability Insurance Works

 Knowing the definition of long-term disability insurance, it is now important to understand how it works.
 This section will address the details regarding this form of insurance and its benefits.

 Long-term disability insurance provides financial support for individuals who become disabled due to an illness or injury that prevents them from working in their regular occupation.
 Benefits are generally paid out monthly to help cover lost income as a result of being unable to work.

 When considering if you should purchase long-term disability insurance, there are several factors to consider, including age, health condition, occupation, income level, and current assets.
 Additionally, understanding what type of plan best fits your lifestyle and budget is critical when making such an important decision about providing future security for yourself and your family members.

 Many employers offer employer-sponsored plans, which may not provide better coverage than those available privately.
 However, employer-sponsored plans also generally cover short-term disabilities.